 Esposito is an urban homesteader who writes about social change, and has spoken on sustainability at the 2010 TEDxPhilly Conference.
 I think his newest book might be of interest to your readers and we would be honored to be featured or guest blog on your Green Living Blog.

-Kensington Homestead has been reviewed on Newsworks, The Philadelphia Inquirer, and Metro, and was on the Urban Farm and Garden Show on March 4.
+Kensington Homestead reviewed on Newsworks, The Philadelphia Inquirer, and Metro, and was on the Urban Farm and Garden Show on March 4.